WNMD 2025 · CONCERT 17

 ROBERT MCINTYRE (Australia, 1998) YCA

-A Sea Spray of Ash (2019), for soprano and piano
+A Sea Spray of Ash (2019)

-ISCM Australian section
+ISCM Australian Section submission

 — A Sea Spray of Ash is work for solo soprano with minimal yet reverberant piano accompaniment, confronting the issue of environmental collapse, which poses a sobering threat to our existence. lt conveys a narrative of ash covering the shores, natural disasters, and a reminiscent moment of when the Earth was pure, right before a solemn caution to not silence its desperate plea for survival.
 This work was composed during and inspired by the emergence of the 2019 Global Climate Crisis Strikes. lt calls for further action, exponentially increasing in relevance as time passes on, while the urgency of the climate crises exacerbates.